PositroniumSpectroscopy/positronium/README.rst

 | J   | total angular momentum     |
 +-----+----------------------------+

-This can be used to return estimates of, e.g., the energy level,
+And can be used to estimate the energy of the state,

 .. code:: python

     >>> from positronium import Ps
     >>> x1 = Ps(n=2, l=1, S=1, J=2)
     >>> x1.energy(unit='eV')
-    -1.7007156827724967
+    -1.7007156831792944

-which uses an equation described in
+It uses an equation described in

     Richard A. Ferrell (1951) Phys.
 Rev. 84, 858
     http://dx.doi.org/10.1103/PhysRev.84.858

-This includes fine structure but not radiative corrections.
+which includes fine structure but not radiative corrections.

 A representation of the state using Latex code can be made using,